-ESLP 001: Academic Writing and Grammar (1 Credit)
+ESLP 001: Clarity and Accuracy in Writing (1 Credit)

 Instruction in understanding and using advanced English sentence structures in writing.
 Advanced academic vocabulary and grammar development to improve writing sophistication and accuracy.
 Required for graduate students who do not achieve a sufficient score on the Lehigh ESL Writing Sample and/or for students needing additional writing proficiency.

 ESLP 002: Academic Writing and Reading for Research (1 Credit)

 The writing process and composing skills, editing skills, vocabulary development and reading fluency for ESL students.
 Required for graduate students who do not achieve a sufficient score on the Lehigh ESL Writing Sample and/or for students needing additional writing proficiency.

-ESLP 003: Inteligibility and Comprehensibility in English (1 Credit)
+ESLP 003: Intelligibility and Comprehensibility in English (1 Credit)

 Conversational English, colloquial language and idioms, pronunciation and accent reduction and practice in basic listening skills for an academic setting.